 As a nation, we hope to promote excellence in costuming and crafting.
 We want our members to have fun and look great while doing it.
 Secondly, we want to help expand immersion and RP within the Realms.
 All of our members are encouraged to really have a sense of their characters and where their magic comes from.
 Thirdly, we want to focus on team building and questing as a unit.

 Voraniss is still in the new stages of civilization, so there aren’t as many formal laws as other established nations and territories.
-Most of the wild creatures understand that the Alpha’s word is law, and they are not likely to contest his judgement considering the utopia he has helped build for them.
+Most of the wild creatures understand that the Druid King’s word is law, and they are not likely to contest his judgment considering the utopia he has helped build for them.
 That being said, a few rules had to be put into place for visitors and guests:

 The forest is our sanctuary, waste not what it provides.

 Outsiders are strictly prohibited from harming wildlife under Voraniss’ protection.
-Any such acts done for survival shall be deferred to the pack Alpha for judgement.
+Any such acts done for survival shall be deferred to the pack Druid King for judgement.

 Upon arriving in Voraniss, all silver coin and items must be declared to an available Magistrate.
 Furthermore, all individuals seeking to carry silver weapons must seek licensure through the Magistrate’s office and pay all relevant fees.